sequentech/documentation/docs/general/guides/segmented-mixing/segmented-mixing.md

 A encoded plaintext ballot is just an integer number.
 For example `2` may encode a vote for `Yes` and `4` may be a vote for `No` in a contest.
-Take a look at [Ballot Encoding](../../reference/ballot-encoding.md) for more details of how we encode ballots into a positive integer within Sequent's Voting Platform.
+Take a look at [Ballot Encoding](../../reference/ballot-encoding.md) for more details of how we encode a ballot into a positive integer within Sequent's Voting Platform.

-ElGamal cryptosystem receives any integer plaintext and produces a ciphertext.
+ElGamal cryptosystem receives any integer number and produces a ciphertext.
 An intermediate step before applying ElGamal encryption is to encode this integer plaintext into a multiplicative subgroup `Gq` using the set of quadratic residues modulo `p`.
-This is required to achieve semnatic security.
+This is required to achieve semantic security.
 There is a post in Sequent's blog detailing this process of [Elgamal Plaintext encoding](https://sequentech.io/plaintext-encoding-in-elgamal/).

 ### Encoding and decoding segmentation

 Segmentation is performed in the dumping of the ballot box to the mixnet.
-We take each encrypted ballot `E(ballot)` and multiply with an encrypted tag `E(tag)` resulting in an ciphertext `E(ballot * tag)`.
+We take each encrypted ballot `E(ballot)` and multiply with an encrypted category tag `E(tag)` resulting in an ciphertext `E(ballot * tag)`.
 This means that when decrypted, the decryption of such ciphertext will be `ballot * tag`.

 For example, if `ballot = 4` (a vote for `No`) and `tag = 11` (category